 How Much Does a New York Contractor License Bond Cost?

-Instead, the surety company providing the New York contractor license bond calculates the bond price as a percentage of the bond total.
-For most New York contractor license bonds, this price, known as the bond premium, ranges from 1 to 5% of the bond amount that must be secured.
+The surety company providing the New York contractor license bond calculates the bond price as a percentage of the bond total.
+For most New York contractor license bonds, this price, known as the bond premium, ranges from 1 to 5 percent of the bond amount that must be secured.